-Transfer students who have completed two years of study at another institution can complete the major in Communication Sciences and Disorders in a minimum of four semesters.
+Transfer students with one or two years of study at another institution are able to complete the major in Communication Sciences and Disorders in a minimum of four semesters.
 Individual advising assists in creating the course of study for the semesters in attendance at the University.
-If any student has not satisfactorily completed a prerequisite course with a grade of 1.7 or higher he/she may not be admitted to a course, which may extend the time to complete the major beyond the four-semester minimum.
+If any student has not satisfactorily completed a prerequisite course with a grade of 1.7 or higher he/she may not be admitted to a course, which may extend the time to complete beyond the four semester minimum.
 See the section below for prerequisites and repeated courses.